mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 your hotel.
 Cost is generally about Cr.3 per day.

 **Skal Point** - A land of force and grandeur.
-Feel the pure power of nature as the 30 metre high waves crash against the thousands of dwellings clinging to the sheer cliff-face of the island pinnacles.
+Feel the pure power of nature as the 30 meter high waves crash against the thousands of dwellings clinging to the sheer cliff-face of the island pinnacles.
 A common sport at Skal is Wave Riding.
-This sport consists of surfing on top of these gigantic waves in 2 metre length fragile self-righting trimarans, using only the twin internal rudders to avoid crashing into the rocks surrounding the islands.
+This sport consists of surfing on top of these gigantic waves in 2 meter length fragile self-righting trimarans, using only the twin internal rudders to avoid crashing into the rocks surrounding the islands.
 Be warned, the islanders have a natural